junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 The voice outside the door stops when she walks out.
 Bobby and the woman come in a moment later.

-"How are you feeling, love?" the woman has a stern looking, but her voice is kind.
+"How are you feeling, love?"
+The woman has a stern look, but her voice is kind.

 "Painful," Jimmy answers.
 Which is true.
 Pain is the only thing he can still feel now.
 It's everywhere.
 He's not sure if it's his body or his mind conceiving it now.